 One of the reasons many more people share humanist beliefs and values than use the label ‘humanist’ for themselves is simply because they have not heard of the word or are unaware of what it means.

-‘I was a humanist without knowing it for many years before I found the British Humanist Association – when I did, it was like finding a sort of home.
+‘I was a humanist without knowing it for many years before I found Humanists UK – when I did, it was like finding a sort of home.
 Here were people with a range of views that matched my own, who shared my respect for life in all its forms.’

 Humanist thought is as old as humanity.
 From the first millennium BCE in ancient China, India, and Greece; through the scientific revolution and the enlightenment; to modern secularisation and the Universal Declaration of Human Rights, humanist ideas have helped to shape the world in which we now live.

 You can find more information about how humanism has developed over time here.